Boot

 Bridge Management

-When engine is running with --bridge
+When engine is running with --bridge, you can manage connections dynamically:

 # Check bridge status and get identity